Directed by Dean Fleischer Camp

 So the plot of Marcel the Shell With Shoes On?
 That's about whether Marcel, annoyed by his brush with Internet celebrity, will or will not consent to an interview with his favorite television inquisitor, Lesley Stahl of 60 Minutes.
 (To a secondary degree, it's about using the Internet to identify the previous occupants of the house, something that should take about a day but occupies the whole feature, so it takes several eons.)
 It is at this point that Marcel, not content to merely be a bad movie that's already just stating its themes aloud, begins to celebrate its own accomplishment as a spiritual salve while the movie's still on, in ways that I'd have found infinitely gauche even in a movie that actually had accomplished something, and that I find genuinely despicable in a movie that's so up its own shell's ass that it was already basically just Marcel and the world's most boring human talking about those themes for an hour.

 The fauxcumentary form has other problems, too, but if we're talking about form, it may be appropriate at this juncture to ask the fundamental question, "Is this actually even an animated movie?"
 It does, obviously, have stop-motion animation in it, and it is an august tradition of that medium to simply use houses and objects found in situ as the backdrops for stop-motion animated action.
 (I'll give Fleischer Camp this: there's enough thought put into some compositions that you can't ever use the subtitles for his movie, which certainly isn't very accessible, but as far as the film goes, it's "correct," insofar as Marcel is usually blocked into the very bottom of the frame and even when the camera is "close," he often remains a teensy little thing.)
 But there is a level of, you know, stuff that you expect an animated feature to do, and "half the shots don't have animation in them at all, and are just waving a camera out a car window or at the front yard, or ugly fake macrophotography of immobile objects," is not exactly the substance of that stuff.
 There's a lot of camera movement and things like Marcel standing on a "z" key on a keyboard whilst the screen, naturally, registers a long string of z's—and I wish this movie actually were as sleepy as this implies—which are, initially, kind of impressive in the way that you might compare it to the preposterous miracle of camera movement in something like 1945's "A Christmas Dream," or even something as late as 1993's A Nightmare Before Christmas, and therefore prompt yourself into being suitably impressed.
 And maybe there actually was a lot of meticulous motion-controlled camerawork here and a program coded to get those "z's" right.
-But about ten minutes before it ends, we have a shakycam shot of a dog playing with Marcel and I know that all they've actually done is digitally composite a crudely stop-motion animated toy into this shot, and now I have to look back and assume that anything of any difficulty whatsoever was done exactly the same way, whether they got "stop-motion rain" to look like "stop-motion rain" or not.
+But the apparently-natural light conditions very much suggest the opposite, and about ten minutes before it ends, we have a shakycam shot of a dog playing with Marcel and I know that all they've actually done is digitally composite a crudely stop-motion animated toy into this shot, so now I have to look back and assume that anything of any difficulty whatsoever was done exactly the same way, whether they got "stop-motion rain" to look like "stop-motion rain" or not.
 I mean, this is a movie where I'm 90% certain that several of the apricots that Marcel shakes loose from the tree outside still have the grocery store produce stickers on them (I'm only 10% uncertain because of the hideous shallow focus), and it's not otherwise even a little bit a movie about fun "look at these seams" gags.

 But the fauxcumentary form, I was saying, adds its own woes, and to my eyes this thing was physically painful to watch: for a film straight-up advertised as soothing and maybe even meditative in its simplicity, it's a heinous mess in terms of photography and editing, the fauxcumentary giving Fleischer Camp leave to spend half the film shooting it handheld, with all the nausea that implies, and it's only ever made worse with temporally-unmoored "documentary" cross-cutting that's virtually random (and with genuinely random cutting that's absolutely mindless); for the cherry on top, let's also have some "Internet montages" regarding anonymous netizens praising Marcel, which involve smartphone clips blown up and oriented so that they're effectively just pixelated smears.
 And a lot of this movie is relayed via the mediation of Dean's laptop screen, and I won't even go on about how boring this is.
 I will simply say that you'd think Fleischer Camp would have cleaned it—the movie we're watching is supposed to be a movie Dean's making for people to watch, for Christ's sake—but this is one inutterably filthy screen, covered with these translucent globs of I wouldn't like to say what, like how my phone is sometimes.
 I'm not saying I can identify what these globs are, not hardly.
 But I know where the ones on my phone come from.
 And then I fucking clean it, dude.